-Take a look at the code blocks in Figure 21-2.
-See if you can you identify the redundant ones.
+The blocks in Figure 21-2 are from a Note Taker app.
+Take a look at the blocks and see if you can you identify the redundant ones.

-Figure 21-2.
+Figure 21-3.
 A Note Taker app with redundant code

-The redundant blocks are the ones involving a foreach block (actually the foreach and the set NotesLabel.Text to above it).
-In all three foreach instances, the block's job is to display the notes list.
-In this app, this behavior needs to take place when a new item is added, when an item is removed, and when the list is loaded from the database at application launch.
+The redundant blocks are the ones involving a for each block (actually the for each and its nested blocks and the set NotesLabel.Text to above it).
+In all three for each instances, the block's job is to display the list of notes.
+In this app, this behavior needs to take place in three event handlers: when a new item is added, when an item is removed, and when the list is loaded from the database upon application launch.

 When experienced programmers see such redundancy, a bell goes off in their heads, probably even before they've copied and pasted the blocks in the first place.
-They know that it's best to encapsulate such redundancy into a procedure, both to make the program more understandable and so that changes will be much easier later.
+They know that it's best to encapsulate such redundancy into a procedure, both to make the program more understandable and so that changes will be much easier to make later.

-So an experienced programmer would create a procedure, move the redundant blocks into it, and then call the procedure from the three places containing the redundant blocks.
+Accordingly, an experienced programmer would create a procedure, move a copy of the redundant blocks into it, and then call the procedure from the three places containing the redundant blocks.
 The app will not behave any differently, but it will be easier to maintain and easier for other programmers to work with.
 Such code (block) reorganization is called refactoring.